Vermont has drafted a plan to clean up Lake Champlain. The state wants to reduce the amount of phosphorus pollution entering Vermont's clean waters.

-At Machia & Sons Dairy farm in Sheldon, a centrifuge is removing nearly half of the phosphorous from the farm's manure and it's believed to be the only one of its kind in the Northeast.
+At Machia & Sons Dairy farm in Sheldon, a centrifuge is removing nearly half of the phosphorus from the farm's manure and it's believed to be the only one of its kind in the Northeast.

-Phosphorous is a nutrient within fertilizer and manure.
+Phosphorus is a nutrient within fertilizer and manure.
 But phosphorous runoff from heavy rains can lead to toxic algae blooms in nearby water sources.

 "Clearly agriculture is part of the problem, and clearly agriculture has got to be part of the solution," says Vermont Agency of Agriculture Secretary, Chuck Ross.

 Now the state wants to help get other farms get on board by taking an aggressive step towards removing pollutants, either through advanced technology or advanced training, including nutrient management workshops.

 "We're going to have custom manure application training, we'll have large, medium, and small farms being inspected," says Secretary Ross.